wadehammes/base-css4-wordpress/wp-content/plugins/custom-post-type-ui/readme.txt

 * Updated: Tested on WordPress 4.5
 * Updated: Cleaned up admin footer area for social links.
 * Updated: Moved all localization work to WordPress.org Translation packs

-= 1.2.4 =
-* Added: new CPTUI_VERSION constant to match naming of other current constants.
-* Added: CPTUI_VERSION constant to cptui.css string for cache busting.

-= 1.2.3 =
-* Fixed: copy/paste error with admin css.
-Props hinaloe.

-= 1.2.2 =
-* Fixed: Missing admin menu icon for some browsers.
-* Fixed: Undefined index notices for post type screen.

-= 1.2.1 =
-* Fixed: Undefined index notices for custom taxonomies and new fields from 1.2.0

-= 1.2.0 =
-* Added: Support for show_in_nav_menus parameter for post types.
-* Added: Support for taxonomy descriptions.
-* Added: Message on listings page if no post types or taxonomies are available.
-* Added: Note regarding 'public' parameter not being true by default for WordPress but is for CPTUI.
-* Added: Individual post type and taxonomy output for "Get Code" area.
-* Added: Fallback values for post type/taxonomy select input and get code area if no plural label provided.
-* Added: Support for custom query_var strings for post types.
-* Added: Support for show_in_rest and rest_base for post types and taxonomies for the upcoming WordPress REST API.
-* Added: Template hierarchy files to listings tables for user reference.
-* Added: Form labels in more areas to help with accessibility and usability.
-* Added: Fieldset method to Admin UI class for easily adding fieldset output.
-* Added: Debugging tab for use with CPTUI support.
-* Updated: Minimum version required.
-Now WordPress 4.2.
-* Updated: Heading tags match accessibility changes in WordPress 4.3.
-* Updated: Moved page title for some pages above tabs.
-* Updated: Textdomain now matches WordPress.org repo slug.
-* Updated: Added Visual Composer questions/answers to support section.
-* Updated: Added question/answer regarding spaces in post type slugs
-* Updated: Changed help icons to a Dashicon help icon.
-* Fixed: Support for YARPP plugin.
-* Fixed: Prevent potential issues with AJAX requests and our scripts/styles

 == Installation ==